aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP die above 4, either the radius of the storm increases by 5ft, the duration increases by 1 min or the lightning damage increases by 1d8.

 **Global**: The spell affects a large area and lasts for an hour.
 The winds are classed as "severe".
-For every extra 4MP dice, either the area increases by 100ft, or the duration increases by 1h.
-If at least 24MP dice are used in the casting, the wind effects are "extreme".
+For every 2MP dice above 8, either the area increases by 100ft, or the duration increases by 1h.
+If at least 12MP dice are used in the casting, the wind effects are "extreme".

 ___
 ### Lesser Weather Control